faragon/libsrt/doc/lzw.md

 ### Algorithm optimization: decoding

 For LZW decoding, the tree LZW tree is reconstructed from received opcodes.
 A vector with the associattion between LZW code and associated character allows to reconstruct a pattern backwards (no optimization is done here).
-RLE opcodes mixed into the LZW stream are very fast because are implemented as a memset (1-byte patterns) and with a custom 4-byte memset.
+RLE opcodes mixed into the LZW stream are very fast because are implemented as a memset (1-byte patterns) and custom 3 and 4-byte memset functions.

+### Next steps

+- Uncompressible data handling.
+- Speed-up LZW tree search on encoding.
+- Add compressed data "cat" support.